 When going through a lot of fantastic pictures, I realized one thing.
-While a lot of street art is coming to mobile devices, in a variety of wallpapers or designer covers, almost no modern gadgets appeared so far on the streets – although they are becoming an important part of the daily life.
+A lot of street art is coming to mobile devices – in a variety of screen wallpapers or designer cases.

-Obviously, this will be changing, and I’ll try to catch up by updating this post.
-If you know of any great street art that should be featured in this list, please share it in the comments.
+If you know of any great street art that should be featured here, please share it with us.

 Street art and murals about books, libraries, reading

 Books are our friends.
 This awesome mural was painted by Frenemy (aka Kristopher Kotcher), an illustrator and street artist from Texas, and you can see it in Jaffa, Israel. ⇢ Credits and more info.

 Books in Austin.
 A mural on the side of South Congress Books bookstore in Austin, specializing in art, “quirkiana,” and vintage children’s books. ⇢ Credits and more info.

 A stack of books.
 A mural was created by a German street artist Case Maclaim (Andreas von Chrzanowski), for the 2016 edition of Art (Re)Public project in Jacksonville, Florida.

 “Inspired by the history of the city and the local businesses, German artist decided to incorporate elements such as local bookstore as part of his work.” ⇢ Credits and more info.